-Acartia huangi sp. nov., a new species of Acartia from Taiwan Strait
+Acartia huangi sp. nov., a new species of Acartia from the Taiwan Strait

 -